Coker Tire

 Coker Tire Company is a Chattanooga, Tennessee-based company that manufactures and sells vintage-style Michelin, Firestone, BF Goodrich and Uniroyal bias-ply and radial whitewall tires for collector automobiles.

+History

 The company was originally a tire and service center founded in 1958 by Harold Coker.
 He would later give his son Corky Coker the opportunity to manage the antique division, which was a small percentage of the company's earnings.
 Corky devoted 40 years to growing the antique division of the business, eventually making it the company's primary focus.
 Corky retired in 2014, and he appointed Wade Kawasaki as President to oversee the operations of six companies and numerous brands under the Coker Group.
 In November 2018, Corky sold Coker Tire and its parent company, Coker Group, to Irving Place Capital.
-Wade Kawasaki and his leadership team, remained with Coker Tire.
-Wade is the current President and CEO.

 Though Coker's products retain the appearance of the old tires by using the original, refurbished molds, or new molds built from original drawings, the tires are made with modern materials.
 Coker Tire was given manufacturing rights by the original tire brands, and also has acquired many different tire molds of the original obsolete tires they manufacture.
 Coker Tire also offers wheels for collector vehicles.